We Are Scientists

 We Are Scientists is a New York City-based rock band that formed in Berkeley, California, in 1999.
 It consists primarily of guitarist and vocalist Keith Murray and bass guitarist Chris Cain, with drummer Keith Carne joining the band in the studio and for live performances since 2013.

-The band have released eight studio albums, not including their early release Safety, Fun, and Learning (In That Order), which the band have gone on to describe as more of a rough draft, than a proper album.
+The band has released eight studio albums, not including their early release Safety, Fun, and Learning (In That Order), which the band has gone on to describe as more of a rough draft, than a proper album.
 The band's breakthrough success came with their debut studio album, With Love and Squalor, which sold 100,000 copies in the first six months.
 This was followed by the releases of Brain Thrust Mastery in 2008, Barbara in 2010, TV en Français in 2014, Helter Seltzer in 2016, Megaplex in 2018, Huffy in 2021, Lobes in 2023, and Qualifying Miles in 2025.

-As well as music, Keith and Chris are known for their comedy, often injecting humour into their interviews, press-releases and off-the-cuff jokes at their live shows.
+As well as music, Murray and Caine are known for their comedy, often injecting humor into their interviews, press-releases and off-the-cuff jokes at their live shows.
 This has been carried over as part of producing many of their own music video treatments and their 2009 series of television shorts Steve Wants His Money made for MTV, as well as a podcast series titled Dumpster Dive in 2020.

 History

 1999–2004: Formation and Safety, Fun, and Learning

 Keith Murray and Chris Cain met in 1997 whilst attending Pomona College in Claremont, California.
-Keith had just transferred to Pomona and Chris was holding a Dawson's Creek viewing party and quickly bonded over a mutual love of stand-up comedy, film and television.
+Murray had just transferred to Pomona and Caine was holding a Dawson's Creek viewing party and bonded over a mutual love of stand-up comedy, film and television.
 In late 1999, after graduating and moving to Berkeley, California, they hatched the idea for the band.
 Murray and Cain, along with their roommate, Scott Lamb, a fellow alum from Pomona College, cofounded the group.
 Lamb originally played guitar and provided vocals, whilst Cain played bass and Murray played drums as well as handling vocals.
 The three of them chose the name We Are Scientists, after renting a truck from U-Haul.
 When they returned it, the inspector, after looking them up and down and assessing their wardrobe, asked if they were scientists.
 Some publications later claimed their band name to be a reference to a Cap'n Jazz song of the same name, whilst others believing it to be a homage to the Guided by Voices track "I Am a Scientist", both of which the band have unequivocally denied.
 Touching on the subject in their Dumpster Dive podcast, Cain jested "I can say that pretty unequivocally that if we had known of Cap'n Jazz at the time of naming our band, we would not have named it We Are Scientists."
 When it came to songwriting, Keith, Scott and Chris' were particularly influenced by films, comic books, with many of their earliest songs about fighting monsters.